FM FencingMonitor

 Longitudinal Requires 5+ eligible comparable videos

-Video quality Clear, stable footage improves report reliability
+Video quality Clear, stable footage supports report reliability

 What this report is